vzhovtyuk/docker-basic-course/README.md

 mysql
 ```

-Connect to mysql (!!!
-NO space after '-p' flag)
-write password in the prompt: password1234
+Connect to mysql write password in the prompt: password1234
 ```
 mysql -u root -h 127.0.0.1 -p
 ```